sudharkj/TotalPatternsInAndroidPatternLock/README.md

 This c++ console application computes total patterns possible in android pattern lock.

-The problem is solved used graph.
+The problem is solved using graph after excluding a case where there cannot be a line over a node that is already used in the pattern.

 Algorithm
 ---------